mehyar500/BoostTakeHomeAssignment/README.md

 # Boost URL Shortener

 A fully‑typed TypeScript microservice that shortens URLs, stores them in Postgres, and redirects visitors.
-Built as the take‑home assignment for the **Lead Engineer** role at Boost Payment Solutions.

 ---